kyegomez/swarms/README.md

 </a>

 ### `Agent`
-Agent is Swarms plug in and play agent structure!
+A fully plug in and play Autonomous agent powered by an LLM extended by a long term memory database, and equipped with function calling for tool usage!
 By passing in an LLM you can create a fully autonomous agent with extreme customization and reliability ready for real-world task automation!

 Features: